Cmk31311/GAIA-pulse/README.md

 🌐 **Live Demo**: [https://gaia-pulse-3.vercel.app](https://gaia-pulse-3.vercel.app)

-The actual working system is deployed from our private repository with real AWS resources.
+The actual working system is deployed from my private repository with real AWS resources.
 In production environments, these should be:

 - Stored as environment variables
 - Kept in private repositories